 Every month, Sarah’s Inn nominates a volunteer to be our Volunteer of The Month.
-Ryan Trygg was nominated as August’s Volunteer of The Month.
-Ryan joined the Sarah’s Inn team in November 2019.
-Our Volunteer and In-Kind Coordinator, Mariam, asked Ryan about his experiences as a volunteer.
+Rayell Grayson was nominated as August’s Volunteer of The Month.
+Rayell joined the Sarah’s Inn team in December 2019.
+Our Volunteer and In-Kind Coordinator, Mariam, asked Rayell about her experiences as a volunteer.

 - How long have you been volunteering with us, and how did you hear about Sarah’s Inn?